The Zeebrugge Raid of 1918: The Daring British Assault on the Zeebrugge Mole

 On the 23 April 1918 (St George’s Day) the Royal Navy, the Royal Marines and the Submarine Service gathered servicemen, mostly volunteers, to undertake a daring attack upon the Mole.

 The plan was to use a smokescreen under which two old submarines laden with high explosives were to be detonated with the aim of destroying the Mole viaduct shoreline.
-Then, three old cruisers, HMS Intrepide, Iphigenia and Thetis, all heavily laden with cement, were to be scuttled at the Mole entrance.
+Then, three old cruisers, HMS Intrepid, Iphigenia and Thetis, all heavily laden with cement, were to be scuttled at the Mole entrance.
 This would in effect block the entrance to the Mole.

 The HMS Vindictive